isaka-lumato/portfolio/README.md

 To clone this project Run command: Press the green Code button in the upper right corner and choose to download from the Download ZIP link.

-From this i learned alot about flex, box model and html semantic tags
+From this i learned alot about flexbox, box model and html semantic tags

 Prerequisites;